kamilturek/qds/README.md

 ## Usage

-You can use a low-level C API bindings from the `qds.api` module.
+You can use low-level C API bindings from the `qds.api` module.

 ```python
 >>> import qds.api